-In the future, we hope to be able to minimize the risk of overtime as a preventative measure through the use of "Critical Production Path" plans and the payment of living wages.
-Furthermore, by strengthening the internal grievance mechanisms and the associated employee committees, we hope to create a reliable safety net to which those affected can turn.
+In the future, we hope to be able to minimize Gender Lense: Female employees are more the risk of overtime as a preventative measure susceptible to excessive overtime and its through the use of "Critical Production Path" consequences for a variety of reasons.
+For plans and the payment of living wages. example, gender-based discrimination in Furthermore, by strengthening the internal pay levels can lead to female employees grievance mechanisms and the associated being more dependent on overtime.
+Added employee committees, we hope to create a reliable safety net to which those affected to this is the often unfair distribution of "care work", which represents an additional burden can turn. on top of the overtime.
+Excessive overtime